• Email

 1. How do I become credentialed as a play therapist?

-There are currently two credentialing options to play therapists in BC: British Columbia Registered Play Therapist (BCRPT) through the British Columbia Play Therapy Association (BCPTA) or Certified Play Therapist (CPT) through the Canadian Association for Child and Play Therapy (CACPT).
-Credentialing requires completing specific requirements for play therapy training, supervision and clinical experience.
+There are currently two credentialing options to become play therapists in BC: British Columbia Registered Play Therapist (BCRPT) through the British Columbia Play Therapy Association (BCPTA) or Certified Play Therapist (CPT) through the Canadian Association for Play Therapy (CAPT).
+Credentialing requires completing specific requirements for play therapy training, supervision, and clinical experience.
 Information regarding credentialing can be obtained by contacting the BCPTA or CAPT:

 BCPTA